SwSa2022/SwSa2022/README.md

 <div id ="header" align="center">
 <p><h1>Hi, I'm Swetlana.
 Glad to see you here!</h1></p>
-<p><h3><em> I am a passionate and eager junior(beginn) IT professional with a focus on application development.
-My experiences, gained during an internship and vocational retraining, include project development using Java, Angular, Spring Boot, NodeJS, Maven, Flyway, MySQL, and GitHub.
+<p><h3><em> I am a passionate and eager junior (beginn) IT professional with a focus on application development.
+My experiences, gained during an internship and vocational retraining, include project development using Java, Angular, Spring Boot, NodeJS, Maven, Flyway, MySQL and GitHub.
 Currently, I am focusing on furthering my Java skills with JavaRush.
 With a positive mindset, teamwork ability, and flexibility, I am ready to tackle new challenges.</em></h3></p>
 </div>